 Table 1G-6 identifies vacant sites that are presently zoned for residential or mixed use and suitable for residential development in Kerman.
 The locations of these sites are shown on Figure 1G-4.
-Based on permitted densities and the assumptions described, the sites identified in Table 1G-6 can accommodate an estimated 848 units, including 364 lower-income units, 127 moderate-income units, and 357 above moderate-income units.
+Based on permitted densities and the assumptions described, the sites identified in Table 1G-6 can accommodate an estimated 863 units, including 247 lower-income units, 134 moderate-income units, and 482 above moderate-income units.
 All of these sites are outside of the Federal Emergency Management Agency (FEMA) 100-year flood zones and are not in a liquefaction zone or landslide zone.
 Approximately half of the inventory is within a dam inundation zone.
 However, this is not reflective of over-concentration of inventory sites, but instead is because a large percentage of the city's total area is part of the inundation zone of the Friant Dam.
+The City participated in the Fresno County Multi-Jurisdictional Hazard Mitigation in 2018.
+Though the County's risk for dam inundation was considered high, the risk level for the City of Kerman was considered low, as there are no dams within Kerman.
+There are at present no additional residential development requirements for properties in the dam inundation zone.
+Through Program 32, the City will identify funding sources to assist affected homeowners in mitigating the effects of future flooding due to dam failure.